Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 This is where resourcing comes in.
 We have a community pool, enDAOment allotments and a nacent venture fund.
 The community pool can be used to generate economic utility, the enDAOment pool to build network security through large scale participation and venture fund for social endevours.
 What does this look like over time?

+As far as the networks priorities we need to compell digital activity first, generat longer term security second and incubate social endevours last.